zyvv/Refresher/README.md

 #### Pull-up to Load More

-The difference with pull-down refresh is that the state of pull-up loading is directly from `.idle` to `.refreshing` after Refresher appears.
+The difference with pull-down refresh is that the state of pull-up refresh is directly from `.idle` to `.refreshing` after `bottomRefresher` appears.

-Pull-up refresh can be ended directly, or a no-more-data view can be added after the end.
+ Pull-up refresh can be ended like pull-down refresh, or a no-more-data view can be added after the end.
 After the view is added, `bottomRefresher` will be disabled.

 ```swift
 func noMoreLabel() -> UILabel {